 What We Love About Blaz’n Grill Works Grand Slam Grills

-The Grand Slam is priced a bit higher than other pellet grills that offer some of the similar features.
+The Grand Slam is priced a bit higher than other pellet grills that offer similar features.
 However, there are a few things that set the Grand Slam apart from the pack.
-First, the whole grill is built with thick gauge metal, and the lower body is doubled lined.
+First, the whole grill is built with thick gauge metal, and the lower body is doubled-lined.
 This means that your metals will cook low and slow for hours while retaining evenly-distributed heat.